OfficeDev/office-js-docs-pr/docs/outlook/on-new-compose-events-walkthrough.md

 To enable event-based activation of your add-in, you must configure the [Runtimes](/javascript/api/manifest/runtimes) element and [LaunchEvent](/javascript/api/manifest/extensionpoint#launchevent) extension point in the `VersionOverridesV1_1` node of the manifest.

-In event-based add-ins, Outlook on Windows uses a JavaScript file, while Outlook on the web and on the new Mac UI use an HTML file that can reference the same JavaScript file.
+In event-based add-ins, Outlook on Windows uses a JavaScript file, while Outlook on the web, on the new Mac UI, and on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) use an HTML file that can reference the same JavaScript file.
 You must provide references to both these files in the `Resources` node of the manifest as the Outlook platform ultimately determines whether to use HTML or JavaScript based on the Outlook client.
 As such, to configure event handling, provide the location of the HTML in the **\<Runtime\>** element, then in its `Override` child element provide the location of the JavaScript file inlined or referenced by the HTML.

 1. In your code editor, open the quick start project.